Generic Name: ertugliflozin and metformin (ER too gli FLOE zin and met FOR min)

 You should not use Segluromet if you have severe kidney disease, if you are on dialysis, or if you have diabetic ketoacidosis.
 Ertugliflozin and metformin is not for treating type 1 diabetes.

 Segluromet can make you dehydrated, which could cause you to feel weak or dizzy (especially when you stand up).

-Metformin may cause a serious condition called lactic acidosis.
-Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, irregular heart rate, dizziness, or feeling very weak or tired.
+Metformin may cause a serious condition called lactic acidosis, a dangerous build-up of lactic acid in your blood.
+Get emergency medical help if you have even mild symptoms such as: unusual muscle pain, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, irregular heart rate, dizziness, or feeling very weak or tired.

 Segluromet can also cause infections in the bladder or genitals (penis or vagina).
 Call your doctor if you have genital pain or itching, genital odor or discharge, increased urination, pain or burning when you urinate, or blood in your urine.

 Before taking this medicine